 That’s right – while the leaves of ordinary potatoes (Solanum tuberosum) contain potentially toxic levels of an alkaloid called solanine, sweet potato leaves and stems are entirely edible.

 In fact, sweet potatoes are from a different plant family altogether, one that includes morning glories, and their leaves are prized in the tropics as a culinary ingredient.
 Also known as kamote or camote tops, you can prepare them in much the same way as you would spinach or kale.

 If you want to grow some tasty sweet potato slips to sample before the root crop comes through after 90 to 120 days, you’ll start with a mature tuber – and you can expect results in a matter of weeks.

-They are suitable for growers in Zones 9-11.
+They are suitable for growers in Zones 9 to 11.
 Check out this guide on how to grow sweet potatoes at home for more information.

 Whether you buy slips from a nursery, or start your own indoors, plants will yield an early harvest of edible tops, both leaves and stems.

 Nibble on the young greens straight from the windowsill or garden, or add them to salads like you would baby spinach – just make sure you don’t harvest all the leaves, as the plant needs them to be able to continue growing.